Red Hood and the Outlaws: Vol. 1

-Jason Todd leads the Outlaws, a team that includes established DC character Princess Koriand'r and Roy Harper as Arsenal, Green Arrow's alcoholic ex-sidekick.
+Jason Todd leads the Outlaws, a team that includes established DC character Starfire and Roy Harper, Green Arrow's ex-sidekick.

 Leading up to a run-in with Killer Croc, Roy was talked out of suicide.
 Croc became his sponsor in recovery, but that did not keep Roy from getting into trouble.
 Jason, after coming back from the dead, was trained by an order of warriors known as the All Caste that taught him humility and respect.
 Jason was a part of the order for an unknown amount of time before he was exiled, partially by choice.

-After his exile, Jason became Red Hood, returning to Gotham where he was at odds with Starfire's ex-lover, his predecessor as Robin, Dick Grayson, as well as their mentor Batman.
+After his exile, Jason became Red Hood, returning to Gotham City where he was at odds with Starfire's ex-lover, his predecessor as Robin, Dick Grayson, as well as their mentor Batman.
 He soon gets tired of Gotham and leaves, organizing the group after accidentally encountering Starfire at her home base, then breaking out Roy from a Middle Eastern prison.
 The group travels to a tropical island as Jason catches Roy up; the two start on friendly terms.
 Jason learns that the All Caste have been slaughtered by a group known as the Untitled.
-He learns about the events from another All Caste exile named Essence, while Roy tries to jog Kori's memory.
+He learns about the events from another All Caste exile named Essence, while Roy tries to jog Starfire's memory.
 He ends up boring her and sleeps with her.